In this post, you’ll learn:

 Here’s the easiest way to copy NFC cards to a phone:

-Although the BlackHat guide works well, it can be frustrating to use since you have to get some components together and hack away at a guide for an hour or two to see some results.
+Although the BlackHat guide works well, it can be frustrating since you have to get some components together and hack away at a guide for an hour or two to see some results.

 Just download the “Mifare Classic Tool” for Android.
-Pro Tip: It took me a while to figure out why it doesn’t work, but you need to turn on NFC.
+Pro Tip: It took me a while to figure out why it doesn’t work, but you must turn on NFC.
 Go to your settings and search for NFC; enable it.
 We can start cloning cards that have never changed their default sector password.

 How is the app used to copy the card?